false-schemers/wcpl/README.md

 - limited macros: `#define FOO 1234`, `#define FOO (expr)`, `#define FOO do {...} while (0)` as well as corresponding parameterized forms (`#define FOO(a, b) ...`)
 - `const` and `volatile` specifiers are allowed but ignored
+- variables can be declared at any top-level position in a block
 - labels can only label starts/ends of sub-blocks; `goto` can only target labels in the same block or its parent blocks
 - assignment of structures/unions (and same-type arrays as well)
 - vararg macros and stdarg.h